k-madsenDK/Cyw43Power/README.md

 - Graceful fallback: If the core doesn’t expose pico/cyw43_arch.h and cyw43.h, functions return false / -1 without crashing.
 - RSSI signature: This library uses the newer signature int cyw43_wifi_get_rssi(cyw43_t*, int32_t*).

-Troubleshooting
-- If setPowerMode returns UNAVAILABLE: Your installed core likely doesn’t expose cyw43 symbols/headers in that version.
-Update the core or request an official API (e.g., WiFi.setPowerMode()) to be exposed.
-- Multiple WiFi libraries found: Ensure you’re using the WiFi library bundled with the RP2040 core (shown in the compile log).

 License
 - MIT (see LICENSE)

-Acknowledgements
-- Earle Philhower Arduino-Pico core and the CYW43 driver from the Pico SDK.